SuveerKumar/Contacts-Managers-App/README.md

     3) Now run the following command to install all the packages: $ npm install

     4) Start nodemon and you are good to go: $ nodemon server.js

+    5) Hit the following URL to start the Contacts Managers App: http://localhost:8080/